Lighting your home seems like an easy enough task, but there’s actually plenty to think about. Here’s our quick and simple guide to getting it right.

 LED lighting used to produce an odd glow, but they now replicate the appearance of traditional incandescent bulbs.
 However, the main reason why you should use them is down to their unbeatable value.

 That might seem like an odd statement since they tend to be more expensive than other options, but it’s worth remembering that they can last for decades.
-With the average energy bill of medium-sized house in the UK coming in at £1,098, it’s always worth finding ways to cut your costs.
+With the average energy bill of medium-sized house in the UK coming in at over £2000 in 2023, it’s always worth finding ways to cut your costs.
 Remember, LED bulbs can be used for anything, even a fun lighting option such as fairy lights.

 Lighting makes a huge difference to your home, so it’s well worth taking the time to get things perfect the first time around.